stufox/CloudFormationCustomResource/Readme.md

 ```

 You'll need to upload the zip file to an S3 bucket, and then provide the bucket name and the file name (including .zip) as input parameters to the CloudFormation deployment.

+Note to real developers: I'm not a developer, so please be kind.